 Also, check out our collection of Career Profiles binders containing detailed information about careers in: Business, Finance and Administration; Natural and Applied Sciences; Health; Social Science, Education and Religion; Art, Culture, Recreation and Sport; Sales and Services; Trades, Apprenticeships and Primary Industries.

 Each month the Career Centre features books that will help you navigate your way through your career journey.
-We hope to inspire you, educate you, and maybe even surprise you.
-Click the book cover below to see the e-book.
+We hope to inspire you, educate you and maybe even surprise you.

 How to Be Everything: A Guide for Those Who (Still) Don't Know What They Want to Be When They Grow Up

 In a world which focuses a bit too much on the phrase “Jack of all, King of none” we often feel the pressure to choose a single passion/career for life.
 Through this book, Emilie Wapnick provides us with a new perspective and helps take this pressure off of our shoulders.
 In this book, Wapnick talks about being a multipotentialite: someone with many interests and creative pursuits.
 And how to use this attribute as your biggest strength to succeed professionally.
 Wapnick offers a useful framework for creating a sustainable existence around all of your hobbies rather than advising you to specialize, pick a niche, or amass 10,000 hours of expertise in a particular field.

 In this masterpiece, Wapnick explores many topics including; How to make a living and structure your work if you have many skills and interests.
 How to focus on multiple projects and make progress on all of them.
 And how to handle common insecurities such as the fear of not being the best.
 So if you too often feel lost, or unsure about which hobbies to pursue and which to toss in the ocean, this is the perfect book for you.